 First time you run this command will take longer.

-- Deploy the function to the local Fn server to add the application to the Fn list.
+Deploy the function to your local Fn server to add the application to the Fn list:

 fn deploy --app myapp --local